 The Royal Horticultural Society was founded in 1804 (originally under the title 'The Horticultural Society of London') and was incorporated by royal charter in 18091.
 The objects of the society are the encouragement and improvement of the science, art and practice of horticulture in all its branches2.
 The society holds shows, meetings and lectures.
 It has established an experimental garden, and maintains a library, conducts trials and investigations.
 It has instituted a series of examinations and qualifications in horticulture and offers a wide ranging advisory service to all gardeners.
-The society is governed by a president and a council
+The society

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.